 We always prefer self-seeding or -propagating vegetables like fireweed, Vietnamese coriander, centella, culantro, yard-long bean, velvet bean, sword bean, bitter cucumber, moon flower, holy basil, bird’s eye chili, river hemp, lead tree, wild bananas, etc.

-Like indigenous people, Primitive Permaculture tries to use each and every part of a killed fellow being, whether animal or plant.
+Like many indigenous cultures, Primitive Permaculture tries to use each and every part of a killed fellow being, whether animal or plant.
 Nothing goes to waste, and every being is treated with the appropriate respect.
 Every plant and animal is thanked for what he or she gives, and ritually asked for forgiveness.

 For example, the Penan of Borneo say before cutting down a sago palm: